mze-runner/amn-error/README.md

 `message` - is inherited from nodejs `Error` class.

-`explanation` - an optional field to accommodate more detail on error nature you want to provide to a client.
+`explanation` - an optional field to accommodate more details on the error nature you want to inform the client.

 Amn Error gives more flexibility on declaring error back to a client.